 “Dammit,” I mutter, trying to hold myself together, raising my head just in time to see Caden standing right in front of me.

-Caden, dressed in a black hoodie lined with blue, fingers twitching, armband flickering in pinks and reds.
+Caden, dressed in a black hoodie lined with blue, fingers twitching, armband flickering in pink.
 His jeans are far too loose, his smile far too wide.
 Thick black bangs nearly cover his eyes, and he can’t see me.
 At least not yet.

 For a second I almost lose my Tuning, that little extra sense in my head that showed up when the Rift did.
 Tuning, the thing that makes magic work.
 For a second I almost let it drop, and with it our invisibility.